-HIAS is the world’s oldest refugee protection agency, fulfilling Jewish values and tradition by serving and protecting refugees and displaced persons of all faiths and ethnicities and standing up for their human rights.
-As the American Jewish Community’s global organization engaged in refugee work, HIAS has the historic responsibility to ensure that the Jewish community is engaged in and committed to protecting all refugees world-wide.
+HIAS is the world’s oldest refugee protection agency, fulfilling Jewish values and tradition by protecting refugees and displaced persons of all faiths and ethnicities.
+As the American Jewish community’s global refugee assistance organization, HIAS has the historic responsibility to ensure that the Jewish community is engaged in and committed to protecting all refugees.

 In addition to Jewish refugees, there are also Jews living in parts of the world who, while they may not meet the legal definition of "refugee," seek to leave countries plagued by anti-Semitism for places where they can live openly, proudly and safely as Jews.
-In cases where Jews wish to leave a hostile or unsafe environment, and do not have the means to do so without assistance, HIAS, working closely with our colleagues in other Jewish organizations and in affected Jewish communities, dedicates resources and expertise to provide information, counsel, advocacy, and financial and other assistance for viable migration options to the United States and other welcoming communities.
+In cases where Jews wish to leave a hostile or unsafe environment, HIAS, working closely with our colleagues in other Jewish organizations in these affected Jewish communities, dedicates resources and expertise to provide information, advocacy, and assistance for viable migration options to the United States and other welcoming communities.

-HIAS is always “on call” to Jewish communities in the United States and around the world who request our expert counsel to rescue, receive and welcome Jewish newcomers in search of a haven from anti-Semitism.
-In addition, HIAS is committed to working with Jewish communities fulfilling Jewish values by welcoming refugees of all religions and ethnicities fleeing xenophobia and racism, and engaging American Jewish communities to promote refugee protection.
+HIAS is always “on call” to Jewish communities in the United States and around the world who request our expert counsel to rescue, receive, and welcome Jewish newcomers in search of a haven from anti-Semitism.
+In addition, HIAS is committed to working with Jewish communities to help welcome refugees of all religions and ethnicities fleeing xenophobia and racism, and engaging American Jewish communities to promote refugee protection.

 HIAS has helped generations of Jews facing violence because of who they were, and HIAS remains committed to helping Jewish refugees anywhere in the world.
 As the international refugee agency of the American Jewish community, HIAS recalls the wisdom of Hillel: "If I am not for myself, who will be for me?
 But if I am only for myself, who am I?
 If not now, when?"
 Ethics of the Fathers, 1:14